Professional Studies Building, Room 345

 This course examines the difference between cultural value systems, such as the melting pot theory and the theory of cultural pluralism, and their educational implications.
 In addition, it also examines the relationship between cultural values and both cognitive styles and communication styles.
 Other relevant issues of the culture-language relation are discussed as well.

 MCC 609 Multicultural Education and Psycholinguistics (3 Credits)

-This course examines the psychological nature of language.
+Psychology of language is explored through the effects of language on memory and cognitive development, and the neurological bases of language, learning and cognition.
 Native language acquisition, second language acquisition by children and adults, as well as the nature of language comprehension and production are covered.
-The application of theoretical findings to language teaching is emphasized.

 MCC 610 Sociolinguistics (3 Credits)